openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 without the required class name.
 Either provide the name of the class or remove the line entirely if appropriate.

-The line may be removed without impacting the test if all of the following criteria are met:
+The line may be removed without impacting the test if all the following criteria are met:

 * The file containing the test description has the `.java` extension.